nci/scores/docs/paper.md

 **Data Handling**

-- Works with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data. `scores` can effectively handle the dimensionality, data size and data structures commonly utilised for:
+- Works with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data. `scores` can effectively handle the dimensionality, data size and data structures commonly used for:
   - gridded Earth system data (e.g. numerical weather prediction models)
   - tabular, point, latitude/longitude or site-based data (e.g. forecasts for specific locations).
 - Handles missing data, masking of data and weighting of results.